 $\rho_{2,n}(f,g)^2$ is the quadratic variation difference and $\sigma_n(f,g)^2$ is its conditional equivalent.
 It is evident that $\rho_{2,n}(f,g)^2- \sigma_n(f,g)^2$ involves martingale difference sequences.
-In the special case of i.i.d. observations, $\sigma_n(f,g)^2$ is equivalent to the sample avearge of unconditional expectations.
+In the special case of i.i.d. observations, $\sigma_n(f,g)^2$ is equivalent to the sample average of unconditional expectations.
 Assumption \ref{norm} can thus be viewed as specifying that $\rho_{2,n}(f,g)^2$ and $\sigma_n(f,g)^2$ are asymptotically equivalent in a probability sense.
-A similar condition can be seen, for example, in Theorem 2.23 in \cite{hall2014martingale}.
+A similar condition can be seen, for example, in Theorem 2.23 of \cite{hall2014martingale}.